 This is the record that made me buy a CD player.
 Up until this point I’d kept it strictly vinyl not out of some purist hipster clap trap.
 I had a record player and bought most of my records from bargain bins.
 Because I was poor.

 CD’s were great, sounded awesome and were everywhere but ‘Yikes!’ were they expensive?!?
 (Umm, yes, yes they were).
 This is the reason I listened to and loved so much 60’s and 70’s rock even though I grew up in the 80’s and 90’s.
-Everyone else was throwing it out and you could buy Kiss, Who, Alice Cooper and Punk records for pennies.
+Everyone else was throwing it out and you could buy Kiss, The Who, Alice Cooper, NWOBHM and Punk records for pennies.

 So I heard There You Are on a late night TV Show called Noisy Mothers.
 30 minutes of rock videos, interviews and album reviews broadcast once a week on terrestrial television.
 There was Noisy Mothers, TOTP and The Chart Show (totalling 2 hours of music television a week).
 Beyond that if you couldn’t afford a CD player you weren’t likely to afford Satellite TV either so MTV was as an exotic a promise as driving a Porsche or staying at The Ritz.
 All that and Noisy Mothers was on TV at 1:45 AM.
 When everyone else was asleep.
 A low budget Heavy Rock Magazine show hidden in the schedules in the wee small hours.